 MEET THE ESG ENGAGEMENTS TEAM:

-Olivia Watson, Head of Environmental and Social Issues
+Olivia Watson, Head of Social Issues (on maternity leave)

 Olivia joined the PRI in november 2009.
-She oversees collaborative initiatives on environmental and social themes.
+She oversees collaborative initiatives on social themes.

 Before joining the PRI, Olivia worked as a sustainability consultant advising multinational companies on sustainability strategy and stakeholder engagement, and as an analyst on ESG issues for a research firm, where she engaged with companies on climate change risks and opportunities.